 The most common question we get is which Roomba should I buy.
 Fair enough, great question!
 Check out the iRobot Roomba comparison chart below which is designed to show you the differences and make it easy to compare Roomba models.
 There are lots of iRobot Roombas to choose from, so pick the one that fits your cleaning needs and budget.
 We especially recommend the premium Roomba 980 for its hands-off convenience and the cheap Roomba 650 for its affordability.
 Now: Let’s get right to the Top 10 iRobot Roomba comparison!

 Here’s the deal: The new Roomba 980 is hands down the best automatic vacuum you can buy.
-We’ve done a lot of Roomba reviews, and this robot easily outperforms all other products.
+We’ve researched a lot of Roomba models, and this robot easily outperforms all other products.
 Let’s talk about what you get: The iRobot Roomba 980 is designed to be a one-stop, fully automatic cleaning solution for your entire home.
 It uses two virtual wall lighthouses and intelligent navigation to efficiently clean while avoiding obstacles.
 It’s also one of the only Roombas that can automatically return to its charging station before continuing to clean.
 In other words, the 980 offers a real hands-off convenience.